RustyYato/RustyYato.github.io/_posts/2019-01-17-Closures-Magic-Functions.md

 ---

 Closures seem like magical functions.
-They can do magic like capture their enviornment, which normal functions can't do.
+They can do magic like capture their environment, which normal functions can't do.

 ```rust
 let hello_world = "Hello World!".to_string();